hzoo/ChatPlays/README.md

 A way to crowdsource commands to a program (inspired by TwitchPlaysPokemon) Using MutationObservers in the browser to send to socket.io to run keyboard events through xdotool or win32api.

-INFO: Check out https://github.com/eltacodeldiablo/TwitchPlaysX for an version using IRC.
+##INFO: Check out https://github.com/eltacodeldiablo/TwitchPlaysX for a less hacky version using IRC.

 Code is just hacked together so don't expect too much!